 The biggest mistake most people make in negotiating executive search firm contracts is focusing solely on the outcome instead of the hiring process.
-In hiring, your goal is not to merely hire someone qualified; your goal is to hire a top performer, so your contracts need to reflect that.
+In hiring, your goal is not to merely hire someone qualified; your goal is to hire and retain a top performer, so your contracts need to reflect that.

 This is what almost everyone pays attention to in an executive search firm contract: